All posts

 Partial days and counting methodology.
 Some countries count any day of physical presence, including arrival and departure days.
 Others count only days with overnight stays.
 Still others use a midnight-presence rule.
 A transit through an airport may or may not count.
 A nomad who arrives Monday morning and departs Friday afternoon has spent five days of presence but four nights.
 The classification depends on the jurisdiction.

 Below 183 does not mean non-resident.
 Falling below the day-count threshold does not establish non-residency.
 Canada has no fixed day threshold — it uses a fact-based assessment of residential ties.
 Germany's habitual abode test can trigger at six months of continuous presence, which is roughly 183 days, but the test examines the nature of the abode, not just the count.
 Spain's center-of-vital-interests test and family presumption can establish residency regardless of physical presence.
+In the opposite direction, some countries offer tax residency at presence thresholds well below 183 days — Cyprus's 60-day rule is the most aggressive example in the EU, granting full tax residency with just 60 days of annual presence under specific conditions.

-The structure indicates that the 183-day rule is a useful starting point but a dangerous stopping point.
+The 183-day rule is a useful starting point but a dangerous stopping point.
 It addresses only one of several factors that countries use, and it applies differently depending on which country's version of the rule is in question.
 For a deeper treatment of how these rules interact with the broader residency framework, the structural analysis in the digital nomad tax residency guide maps the full decision cascade.

 When physical presence is inconclusive — or when it points to one country while other factors point to another — the center of vital interests becomes the determining factor.
 This is the criterion that most nomads find hardest to assess, because it is inherently qualitative.